 During the year, the Chief Executive's Office continued during the year to issue certificates of completion to overseas graduates and law practitioners who completed the Council's prescribed requirements.
-Forty-four completion certificate applications were received from overseas graduates and practitioners in 2023.
-All these forty-four applications were processed and the Certificates sent out (in addition to one Certificate which had been applied for in 2022 but required further checks).
+57 completion certificate applications were received from overseas graduates and practitioners in 2024.
+All these applications were processed (one application was made in error) 53 Certificates were sent out in 2024.
+(3 are pending)